 We welcome students to begin their application prior to taking the USMLE Step 1 or Step 2 CK test.
 However, your application will not be reviewed by the Admissions Committee for a decision until a score is provided or a waiver is granted.

 An evaluation from a clinical rotation at another US institution may be accepted as a substitute for a USMLE test score in some cases.
 We also accept the German Physikum in lieu of a USMLE score.

 Please send an email to OIA at firstname.lastname@example.org requesting a USMLE waiver.
 Your email should include your request, full name, and resume or curriculum vitae as an attachment.
 USMLE waivers are very limited and will not be available for the majority of applicants.

 We welcome students to begin their application prior to taking the TOEFL test.
 However, the Admissions Committee will not make a decision on the application before a TOEFL score is uploaded.

-A TOEFL score will be required of all applicants from medical schools where English is not the official language of instruction.
-If your home medical school uses English as the official language of instruction you may submit documentation in the online application to that effect.
+If you are attending medical school in an English-speaking country, you may submit a statement to that effect.
 However, TOEFL scores may also be required by UNC for any applicant at the OIA's discretion.
-If you have completed high school (secondary) or an undergraduate degree in the US, Canada, or another predominantly English-speaking country, you may not need to submit a TOEFL and should include this information on your CV.
+Additionally, if you have completed high school (secondary) or an undergraduate degree in the US, Canada, or another predominantly English-speaking country, you may not need to submit a TOEFL and should include this information on your CV.

 Changing the format of your documents will likely remedy the problem.
 Documents can be easily uploaded as PDF files.
 If you are still experiencing difficulty, email any documents that will not upload properly to email@example.com.